Introduction

 A course titled “Investigation and Certification of Drug Toxicity Deaths” was created as a training resource.
 This training course includes four modules focusing on the following objectives:

-1. Identify the key investigative stages that teams use for conducting a necessary and appropriate death investigation when there is a suspected drug-related death.
+1. Identify the key investigative stages that teams use for conducting death investigations when there is a suspected drug-related death.

-2. Describe best practices and challenges related to performing autopsies when there is a suspected drug-related death.
+2. Describe best practices related to performing autopsies when there is a suspected drug-related death.

-3. Describe the best practices and challenges associated with using toxicological testing for establishing the cause of death.
+3. Describe the best practices associated with using toxicological testing for establishing the cause of death.

 4. Explain the essential components for consideration when determining the cause and manner of drug-related deaths.